Zaracki/JS1-SquareEyes/README.md

 Sources/refrences:
 I found good help in the Guitar Kings assignment/answer repos that helped me understand how to structure and style the heropage.

+Got alot of help and solutions from https://www.w3schools.com